kdships/MicrosoftTeams/README.md

 Eliminates duplicate display name limitation on the Teams client.
 Ensures that the Team email address is unique without random numbers appended to it.
 Informs the requestor when a name is already in use and provides the name of the current Team owner.
+Blocks restricted words from being used.
+More restricted words can be added in the csv file.
 Gives administrators more control over how teams are created.
 The script can be modified to include unique naming conventions.